PooyaAlamirpour/SentimentAnalysis/ReadMe.md

 ## Deep Learning - Sentiment Analysis

-In this repository, I am going to implement a Sentiment Analysis on the IMDB reviews.
+In this repository, I am going to implement a Sentiment Analysis on the IMDB reviews by using **RNN**.
 So based on this project user can put his opinion for each movie he wants, then he will receive a suitable sentiment about it.
 One of the fantastic parts of this project would be deploying this project into a server as a Web Application.
 So a user can open a browser and puts his data and gets feedback.

 ## Installation
 For running this project you should install some requirements such as [Anaconda](http://conda.pydata.org/docs).